18 Philly-Area CSAs Where You Can Get Farm-Fresh Produce

 Love Grows

-What to Expect: Vegetable CSAs from Love Grows come in two sizes: large and medium.
-The large boxed share is packed with nine fresh and locally-grown produce, while the medium boxed share comes with five items.
+What to Expect: Vegetable CSAs from Love Grows come in large and medium, with the former packed with nine fresh and locally-grown produce and the latter with five items.
 There’s also the Market Share option, which means you can stop by any of their farmers’ market stands and get 20% off the veggies you want.

-Length of Time: Weekly pickup runs June 3rd/4th through October 28th/29th, while the Market Share program occurs June through December.
+Length of Time: Weekly pickup runs June 8th/9th through November 9th/10th, while the Market Share program occurs June through December.

 Pick-up Location: Doylestown Farmer’s Market, Yardley Farmer’s Market, and Playwicki Farm.